String Quartet No. 2 (Ives)

 The String Quartet No. 2 by Charles Ives is a work for string quartet written between 1907 and 1913.
-It was premiered at McMillin Theatre, Columbia University in New York City on May 11, 1946, by a Juilliard School student ensemble.
-Its first professional performance was by the Walden String Quartet, on September 15, 1946, at Yaddo, on a concert which prompted composer Lou Harrison to write: "This work is... the finest piece of American chamber music yet...
+It was premiered at McMillin Theatre, Columbia University in New York City on 11 May 1946, by a Juilliard School student ensemble.
+Its first professional performance was by the Walden String Quartet, on 15 September 1946, at Yaddo, on a concert which prompted composer Lou Harrison to write: "This work is... the finest piece of American chamber music yet...
 Music of this kind happens only every fifty years or a century, so rich in faith and so full of the sense of completion."
 In his Memos, Ives referred to the quartet as "one of the best things I have".

 The quartet was first published in 1954 by Peer International, and was reprinted in 1970 with corrections by John Kirkpatrick.
 In 2016, Peermusic Classical published a critical edition of the quartet, commissioned by the Charles Ives Society and edited by Malcolm Goldstein.

-Form and content
+Program

 The quartet is a programmatic work depicting four men who "converse, discuss, argue (in re 'Politick'), fight, shake hands, shut up – then walk up the mountain side to view the firmament!"
 Author Matthew McDonald wrote that the quartet "is the only multi-movement work Ives completed after The Celestial Country... whose movements all belong to an 'original grand conception,' as opposed to being partially or completely culled from earlier pieces," and that "Ives conceived of the quartet movements as integrated components of a single musical narrative."
 According to music historian and theorist Robert P. Morgan, the quartet "reveals a radical departure from traditional quartet writing.
 In keeping with the dramatic conception suggested by the titles of the movements, Ives treats the four instruments with an unprecedented degree of individuality: each has its own special character, and the overall quality of the work results from a sort of forced amalgamation of the four different textural components."